buzzcloudau/docker-ib-gateway/README.md

     	http://interactivebrokers.github.io/

-2. Unpack and upload "/jars" directory to your local webserver
+2. Unpack and upload "/jars" directory to your local webserver.
+(Must be accessible from the Docker instance)

 3. Modify these lines in your "Dockerfile" to point to the correct local webserver